 As for instructions on electronic thesis submission, all these details can be found in our Canvas thesis course shell.
-Students can self-enroll in "WS CRWR Thesis" using this link: https://canvas.ubc.ca/enroll/Y4AMMX
+Students can self-enroll in "WS CRWR Thesis" using this link: Enroll in Creative Writing Thesis (ubc.ca)

 Who Can Access My Thesis After Submission?